AliElSaleh/RiftBuild/README.md

 # or
 Icon someicon.ico # or path/to/icon/file.ico
 ```
+The fact that other build systems are unable to do this is fucking pathetic and embarrassing

 If no extension was specified, RiftBuild will automatically choose the correct extension based on the operating system